 Develop questions you will ask: Beyond identifying the questions you think you may be asked, consider that you will have the opportunity to ask some questions of your own.
 See my article, Interview Prep: What Questions Should an Assistant Ask?
 This portion of the interview, usually toward the close of your meeting, is your additional opportunity to stand out from the crowd.

 Practice: Nothing beats good old fashioned hard work.
 If you don’t invest the effort in researching the position, the people, the organisation and their needs, why should you expect them to invest in you?

 Talk to the mirror: This goes back to Jen.
 I encouraged her, after each of our informal get-togethers, to go home and practice talking to the interview panel … in front of her mirror.
 The point was for Jen to see herself as interviewers perceived her.
 My premise was that, in order to expect an interview panel accept her, she should first be able to face and accept herself as a candidate.

 Jen struggled desperately with this the first few tries; she was a busy mother of teens, and she resorted to locking herself in her bathroom with a list of anticipated interview questions.
-Apart from her kids wondering if their mum was all right, Jen sometimes broke into giggles in front of the medicine cabinet; at other times, she’d mentally beat herself up for inappropriate grammar or responses.
+She sometimes broke into giggles in front of the medicine cabinet; at other times, she’d mentally beat herself up for inappropriate grammar or responses.
 After three weeks, though, she made it past a hurdle she’d never yet surpassed; Jen faced her interview panel with a better sense of preparedness and confidence than any she’d brought to any previous interview, and landed the job.